Chris Paul, PhDChair206.firstname.lastname@example.orgVerna McKinnon-HippsAdministrative Assistant206.email@example.com

 During her visit, Inocente also conducted a workshop for the youth served by Sanctuary Art Center in Seattle’s University District, attended a screening of INOCENTE at Seattle Art Museum Friday night, Sept.
 27, and led arts activities at Family Day at the Bill & Melinda Gates Foundation Visitor Center.

 The film chronicles this irresistibly likable young girl who has overcome poverty and homelessness to win widespread recognition for her whimsical, colorful artworks.
-See the trailer here: http://www.youtube.com/watch?v=008ZofyIRHo
+See the trailer here, and read this beautiful review of the film by our grad assistant Perry Firth, on Firesteel.

 Tickets were $5 for both the film and reception.
 The Sanctuary Screenprinting package for $25 included a movie ticket plus a youth-designed T-shirt.
 Ticket sales benefited SAC’s arts programs for homeless youth and young adults.